awsdocs/amazon-personalize-developer-guide/doc_source/data-prep-creating-datasets.md

    }
    ```

 1. Record the dataset ARN for later use\.
 After you have created a dataset, you are ready to import your training data\.
-See [ Step 3: Importing your data](data-prep-importing.md)\.
+See [ Step 3: Importing your historical data](data-prep-importing.md)\.

 ## Creating a dataset and a schema \(AWS SDKs\)<a name="data-prep-creating-ds-sdk"></a>

 To create a dataset and a schema using the AWS SDKs, you first define a schema in [Avro format](https://docs.oracle.com/database/nosql-12.1.3.0/GettingStartedGuide/avroschemas.html) and add it to Amazon Personalize using the [CreateSchema](API_CreateSchema.md) operation\.
+After you create a schema, you can't make changes to the schema\.
 Then create a dataset using the [CreateDataset](API_CreateDataset.md) operation\.
 For information on Amazon Personalize datasets and schema requirements, see [Datasets and schemas](how-it-works-dataset-schema.md)\.

 **To create a schema and a dataset**